zhangyhuaee/KinD_plus/README.md

 ```shell
 python evaluate_LOLdataset.py
 ```

+### More information ###
+We will provide more codes link of the existing low-light image enhancement methods in the few days.
+So stay tuned!

 ### References ###
 [1] Y. Zhang, J. Zhang, and X. Guo, “Kindling the darkness: A practical low-light image enhancer,” in ACM MM, 2019, pp. 1632–1640.